Cold vs. Hot Gas Accretion and Angular Momentum in FIRE Simulations: From Halo to Galaxy Scales: Results on the properties of cold and hot accretion on halo scales

-In addition to finding the total inflow rate $\dot{M}_{\mathrm{tot}}^{v_r<0}$, we distinguish gas accretion in the hot and cold modes by restricting our measurement to hot ($T_i > 10^5$ K) and cool ($T_i < 10^5$ K) particles, where $T_i$ is the gas temperature.
 In Figure \ref{fig:Mdotin_allz}, we show hot-gas inflow rate fractions, defined as the ratio of the mass inflow rate of hot gas, $\dot{M}_{\mathrm{hot}}^{v_r<0}$, to the total inflow rate.
 Results for $\left(\dot{M}_{\mathrm{hot}}/\dot{M}_{\mathrm{tot}}\right)^{v_r<0}$ are shown for the halos in our sample from $z=5$ to the final snapshot of the simulation, which is $z=0$ for the low-redshift MW-mass halos (first row of the figure), and $z=1$ for the high-redshift more massive halos (second row).
 To smooth fluctuations at small time scales, we median-average the hot inflow rate fractions in a moving 400 Myr window.

 We show results in three radial shells with inner radii of 0.1, 0.2, and $0.5R_\mathrm{vir}$, each with a shell thickness of $0.1R_\mathrm{vir}$.
 At redshift $z \sim 5$, cool gas dominates the inflow in all three shells.
 The inflows are increasingly made up of hot gas as redshift decreases, and by the final redshifts shown, the hot mode generally dominates the inflow.
 Note that two of the halos, m12i and m12f, develop high hot-mode inflow rate fractions by $z\sim0$, but contain more cold inflowing gas at inner radii: in the inner CGM of these two halos, $\left(\dot{M}_{\mathrm{hot}}/\dot{M}_{\mathrm{tot}}\right)^{v_r<0} \lesssim 0.7$ at $z=0$.
 As discussed in Section 5.3 of \cite{sultanCoolingFlowsReference2025}, the large fractions of cool inflowing gas in halos at this mass scale and redshift may have cooled out of the hot phase due to nonlinear thermal instabilities (see also, \citealt{esmerianThermalInstabilityCGM2021}).